mumoshu/variant2/README.md

 That is, a job containing `assert` can be used as a custom assertion "function" and nothing else.

 A job containing one or more `step`s can be used as a workflow composed of multiple jobs.
 Each `step` is restricted to call a single `job`.
-As each `job` is easily unit testable, this ensures that you can test the workflow without dealing which each job's implementation.
+As each `job` is easily unit testable, this ensures that you can test the workflow without dealing with each job's implementation.

 # Learning materials